How much and when to consume protein to maximize your muscle gains? We explain everything!

 2) Breakfast

-It's true that at your first meal of the day, your capacity to absorb protein is generally higher.
+It is true that during your first meal of the day, your ability to absorb protein is generally higher.
 We therefore recommend a protein intake of 30 grams (depending on your size).

 (30 grams of protein for the high-protein group)

-3) Spreading your protein intake over the day
+3) Distribution of protein intake throughout your day

-To determine your protein requirements per meal, divide your total daily protein intake by the number of meals.
-For example, if your target is 1.6 g/kg/day, you could aim for 0.4 g/kg/meal over four meals or 0.32 g/kg/meal over five meals.
+To determine your protein needs per meal, divide your total daily protein intake by the number of meals.
+For example, if your goal is 1.6 g/kg/day, you can aim for 0.4 g/kg per meal over four meals or 0.32 g/kg/meal over five meals.

-For most individuals, 0.4 g/kg/meal is sufficient to optimise adaptations to resistance training.
-However, older or trained individuals may benefit from a slightly higher intake of around 0.5 to 0.6 g/kg/meal.
+For most individuals, 0.4 g/kg/meal is sufficient to optimize adaptations to resistance training.
+However, older or trained individuals might benefit from a slightly higher intake, around 0.5 to 0.6 g/kg/meal.

 4) Anabolic window

 True or false?
-You've probably heard all about the famous post-training snack.
+You have certainly heard everything about the famous post-workout snack.

 Answer: It depends!
-Do you train on an empty stomach?
+Are you training on an empty stomach?
 When was your last protein meal?
-How long have you been training?
+How long did you train?

-If you're training on an empty stomach or if you haven't taken protein for more than 3 hours before your training session, it's advisable to have a snack or a high-protein meal within an hour.
+If you train on an empty stomach or have not had protein for more than 3 hours before your workout, it is recommended to have a high-protein snack or meal within an hour.

 5) Protein before bed

-We advise you to have a protein-rich snack before bedtime to help maximise your protein synthesis during this long period without nutrient intake.
+We recommend having a high-protein snack before bed to maximize your protein synthesis during this long period without nutritional intake.

-A study shows thatngesting protein before sleep increased myofibrillar protein synthesis by 28 % and mitochondrial protein synthesis by 30 %, compared with placebo.
+A study shows that protein ingestion before sleep increased myofibrillar protein synthesis by 28% and mitochondrial protein synthesis by 30%, compared to placebo.

-There was no difference between the ingestion of whey or casein protein before sleep in terms of increased myofibrillar and mitochondrial protein synthesis, even though whey induced higher plasma levels of leucine.
+There was no difference between whey or casein protein ingestion before sleep on the increase in myofibrillar and mitochondrial protein synthesis, even though whey induced higher plasma leucine levels.

-Plasma amino acid levels were higher 60 to 90 minutes after ingestion of whey protein compared with casein protein.
-On the other hand, amino acid levels on awakening were higher after ingestion of casein protein.
+Plasma amino acid levels were higher 60 to 90 minutes after whey protein ingestion compared to casein protein.
+In contrast, amino acid levels upon waking were higher after casein protein ingestion.